teddy-wizard/hello-world/README.md

 # Docker Testing for Jiang

-This is a "Hello world" Docker image for testing.
+This is a "Hello world" app for Docker testing.
+Here is using Python and Flask.

 ## Usage